stela/CarND-Traffic-Sign-Classifier-Project/README.md

 | 1e-15     			| Dangerous curve to the right (20)				|
 | 2e-16 			    | Yield (13) 						            |

-For the fifth image, "Yield", the prediction was also very certain
+For the fifth image, "Yield", the prediction was also very certain.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|